gl-inet/docs3.x/docs/app/ddns.md

 ![SSH-Remote-Access](https://static.gl-inet.com/docs/en/3/app/ddns/SSH-Remote-Access.png)

-Follow the steps above, to enable SSH Remote Access, then you can use Terminal toos to ssh anywhere.
+Follow the steps above, to enable SSH Remote Access, then you can use Terminal tools to ssh anywhere.

 ## 6) Uninstall